 Environmental screening of gamma radiation consists of detecting weak nuisance and anomaly signal in the presence of strong and highly varying background.
-In a typical scenario, a mobile detector-spectrometer continuously measures gamma radiation spectra in short, e.g., one-second, signal acquisition intervals.
+In a typical scenario, a mobile detector-spectrometer continuously measures gamma radiation spectra in short, e.g., one-second, signal acquisition intervals [1-3].
 The measurement data is a 2D matrix, where one dimension is gamma ray energy, and the other dimension is the number of measurements or total time.
 In principle, gamma radiation sources can be detected and identified from the measured data by their unique spectral lines.
 Detecting sources from data measured in a search scenario is difficult due to the highly varying background because of naturally occurring radioactive material (NORM), and low signal-to-noise ratio (S/N) of spectral signal measured during one-second acquisition intervals.
-The objective of this work is to explore unsupervised machine learning (ML) algorithms for development of a digital twin of gamma radiation background, and for detection and identification of weak nuisances and anomalies events in the presence of highly fluctuating background.
+The objective of this work is to explore unsupervised machine learning (ML) algorithms for detection and identification of weak nuisances and anomalies events in the presence of highly fluctuating background.

 As an example, Figure 1 shows images of gamma counts obtained with NaI detectors placed on a mobile platform in a drive through portions of the city of Chicago.
 Gamma counts per second (CPS), which are integrated over the energy spectrum, are displayed on the city map with pseudo color.
 Brighter counts indicate larger number of total counts.
+As seen in the figure, there is significant fluctuation of gamma counts due to NORM in an urban setting.